 Shares represented by this proxy will be voted as directed by the shareholder.
-If no such directions are indicated, the Proxies will have authority to vote FOR Item 1, the election of five nominees as directors, FOR Item 2, approval of the CARET Performance Incentive Plan, FOR Item 3, Approval of the issuance of Shares of Safehold Inc. Common Stock and the grant of a preemptive right to iStar Inc. in connection with iStar's \$250 million investment in Safehold Inc., and FOR Item 4, the ratification of appointment of Deloitte & Touche LLP as our independent registered public accounting firm for 2019.
+If no such directions are indicated, the Proxies will have authority to vote FOR Item 1, the election of five nominees as directors, FOR Item 2, Approval of the issuance of Safehold Inc. Common Stock and the grant of a preemptive right to iStar Inc. in connection with iStar's \$250 million investment in Safehold Inc., FOR Item 3, approval of the CARET Performance Incentive Plan, and FOR Item 4, the ratification of appointment of Deloitte & Touche LLP as our independent registered public accounting firm for 2019.